kk3rn3l/PRODIGY_CS_02/README.md

 Usage:

-Make sure to install the Pillow library first if you don't have it installed: {pip install Pillow}
+Make sure to install the Pillow library first if you don't have it installed: "pip install Pillow"

 Run the script.